Odell M. Conoley: World War II

 Conoley served on Guadalcanal with the 7th Marine Regiment under Colonel Amor L. Sims until the beginning of February 1943, when the island was declared secured.
 Seventh Marines were subsequently shipped to Australia for rest and refit and he spent next eight months with training and preparations for upcoming New Britain campaign.
 While in Australia, he was promoted to the rank of lieutenant colonel in July 1943 and appointed commanding officer 2nd Battalion, 7th Marines.

 During October 1943, units of 1st Marine Division were transferred to staging area at Oro Bay, New Guinea to prepare for the amphibious landing, which was scheduled for December 26.
 After another two months of preparations, Conoley landed with his battalion on Cape Gloucester during the morning of December 26.
 He fought his way toward the airfields, which were the main target of the operation and met heavy resistance from Japanese battalion under Major Shinichi Takabe.
 Even under enemy mortar fire, Conoley led his men to victory and successfully repulsed repeated and determined counterattacks with heavy losses to the enemy.

 At the beginning of February 1944, he was transferred to the staff of 5th Marine Regiment under Colonel John T. Selden and served as his executive officer until February 20.
 Conoley was subsequently ordered to the United States and received the Silver Star for his service at Cape Gloucester.

 Upon his return to the United States and brief leave at home, Conoley was ordered to Infantry Course at the Army Command and General Staff College at Fort Leavenworth, Kansas and graduated in the fall of 1944.
 He was then ordered to the Marine Corps Base San Diego under Brigadier General Archie F. Howard and appointed commanding officer of Reclassification and Redistribution Center there.

-In this capacity, Conoley commanded personnel of 14 officers, 197 enlisted men and 105 Women Reserves and was responsible for the providing of quick, efficient method of handling and assisting Marines of the Fleet Marine Force, Pacific returning from the Pacific area.
-Men just back from overseas going through the center are given reclassification interviews, assigned to a duty station in the States, furnished new clothing, issued ID cards, paid and are started on furloughs.
+In this capacity, Conoley commanded personnel of 14 officers, 197 enlisted men and 105 Women Reserves and was responsible for the providing of quick and efficient methods of handling and assisting Marines of the Fleet Marine Force, Pacific returning from the Pacific area.
+Men recently returned from overseas going through the center are given reclassification interviews, assigned to a duty station in the States, furnished new clothing, issued ID cards, paid and are started on furloughs.

 Conoley was ordered overseas again in July 1945, when he was attached to the headquarters of U.S. Sixth Army under General Walter Krueger in Philippines.
 He was later transferred to the headquarters of U.S. Eight Army under Lieutenant General Robert L. Eichelberger in Yokohama, Japan and served as assistant operations officer and liaison officer until January 1947.
 Conoley was decorated with Army Commendation Medal for his service in that capacity.